 We can’t wait.

 Mel and Nick are currently taking care of a dog, cat, hens, ducks, and goats in Ireland, and soon they’re off to Montpellier, France to visit some friends.
 Next up: dogs, cats, and donkeys in southern France!
 In June they’re casting their nets a little further, having landed their first gig in Australia already.
-You can follow their adventures on StaySitRollover.
+You can follow their adventures on their website, StaySitRollover.